-Since the buyout, the company has launched a fashion line that benefits LGBT athletes—complete with camo swim trunks and tank tops adorned with Greek god iconography—and began the Grindr4Equality campaign, an initiative to advance gay rights worldwide.
-This year, on Sunset Boulevard, drivers were treated to a billboard advertising the company’s efforts to help gay Syrian refugees find safe houses.
+Since the buyout, the company has launched a flashy fashion line that benefits LGBT athletes—complete with camo swim trunks and tank tops adorned with Greek god iconography—and began the Grindr4Equality campaign, an amorphous initiative to “advance gay rights worldwide.”
+This year, on Sunset Boulevard, near the Chateau Marmont, drivers were treated to a neon yellow billboard advertising the company’s efforts to help gay Syrian refugees find safe houses.
 “That’s our kind of hookup,” read the copy.

 Grindr’s reach—and therefore, influence—is undeniable.
 Seventy percent of Grindr’s users are overseas, and half of those are located in countries where it’s illegal to be gay, according to Smithers.
 “We are a place for them to connect, whether they’d like to use their real pictures and names or not,” he said.
 Grindr’s ubiquity also helps the company provide social services “as discreetly as possible,” Smithers says.